-Health care providers are required to indicate NPI (National Provider Identifier) on electronic and paper transactions submitted to ForwardHealth.
+Health care providers are required to indicate an NPI (National Provider Identifier) on enrollment applications and electronic and paper transactions submitted to ForwardHealth.

-The NPI is a 10-digit number obtained through NPPES (National Plan and Provider Enumeration System).
+The NPI is a 10-digit number obtained through the NPPES (National Plan and Provider Enumeration System).